Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Sat Sep 27 2025
+Last update on Sun Sep 28 2025

-**96 day before 2026 ⏱** days before new years
+**95 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️